fbpx

 Table of Contents

-Annual payments and meeting state and federal obligations can be difficult for an inactive company.
-You may decide to close a company that you do not use so that dissolving may rescue you from taxes and registered agent debts.
-As Clemta, we wanted to be with you in this decision and guide you with every question you may encounter in the company dissolution process.
+Annual payments and meeting both state and federal obligations can be challenging for an inactive company.
+Closing a dormant company can often be the solution, freeing you from unnecessary taxes and registered agent debts.
+At Clemta, we aim to assist you every step of the way, providing guidance for every question you may encounter during the company dissolution process.

 What is Company Dissolution?